-The Teacher Education Committee is committed to formal, systematic, and continuous evaluation of teacher education programming and licensure.
-Data produced from the individual student assessment checkpoints, such as on edTPA rubrics and licensure exams, is also utilized by the Teacher Education Program for continuous improvement and program evaluation.
-Additional feedback utilized for program improvement is produced through satisfaction surveys collected from stakeholders and collected from statewide licensure data.
+The Teacher Education Committee is committed to formal, systematic, and continuous evaluation of educator preparation programming and licensure.
+Data produced from the individual student assessment checkpoints, such as on edTPA rubrics and licensure exams, is also used by the Educator Preparation Program for continuous improvement and program evaluation.
+Additional feedback that informs program improvement is produced through satisfaction surveys collected from stakeholders and collected from statewide licensure data.
 Program evaluation reports are prepared annually by each program coordinator and director.
 The annual program reports inform the annual unit wide report.

-The Director of Assessment works with the Dean's Leadership Team and the faculty members serving on the Assessment subcommittee to ensure that the assessment system is informing candidate assessment, continuous improvement practices, and effectively evaluating the program's ability to fulfill its mission.
-The Dean's Leadership Team is a working group that meets weekly throughout the calendar year and is comprised of the Associate Dean, the Director of Assessment, the Chair of the Teacher Education Committee, the edTPA coordinator, the Director of University School Partnerships, the Director of Teacher Recruitment and Retention, and department chairs.
+The Director of Assessment works with the Dean's Leadership Team (DLT) and the faculty members serving on the Assessment subcommittee to ensure that the assessment system is informing candidate assessment, continuous improvement practices, and effectively evaluating the program's ability to fulfill its mission.
+The DLT is a working group that meets regularly throughout the calendar year and is comprised of the Dean of the SOE and Director of the EPP, the Associate Dean, the Director of Assessment, the edTPA coordinator, the Director of University School Partnerships and Clinical Practice, the Director of Teacher Recruitment and Retention, and SOE department chairs.
 The Dean's Leadership Team reviews all data and processes related to program evaluation and candidate assessment.
-The Team reports monthly to the Assessment Subcommittee on its activities, and reports weekly to the Dean with recommendations for the Teacher Education Program.